ModelEarth/community/resources/censusreporter/README.md

 Venv and Django with Postgres

 These steps have not yet been tried here.
 Copied from PyAtl.
-These were successful with farmfresh scrapper.
+These were successful with our [farmfresh scrapper](../../farmfresh/).

 ### Setup